-Approved by Pampa’s Board in 2018, this policy outlines the guidelines to reach a proper balance between distributed amounts and Pampa’s investment plans.
-Aiming at a clear, transparent and consistent practice allowing shareholders informed decision-making, all of this consistent with the Company’s Bylaws and the applicable legal and regulatory framework in force.
+Approved by Pampa’s Board in 2018, this Policy outlines the guidelines to reach a proper balance between distributed amounts and Pampa’s investment plans.
+It aims at a clear, transparent and consistent practice allowing shareholders informed decision-making, all of them consistent with the Company’s Bylaws and the applicable legal and regulatory framework in force.

 |This Dividend Policy (the “Policy”) is designed in accordance with laws and regulations in force in Argentina and the Bylaws of Pampa Energía S.A. (“Pampa”).
 It establishes a set of guidelines to be observed in order to keep an adequate balance between distributed amounts and Pampa’s investment plans; aiming at establishing a clear, transparent and consistent practice which enables shareholders to make informed decisions.
 The Policy will be disclosed at Pampa’s “Investors” website.